AIgen-Solutions-s-r-l/resonance/README.md

 ## Application Workflow

 1. **API Interaction**:
-   - Upload a resume using the API endpoint.
    - The service processes the resume and matches it with job descriptions stored in the database.
    - Retrieve the ranked job matches via the API.